 How much is a permit for an ADU in California?

-The cost of an Accessory Dwelling Unit (ADU) permit in California varies by location and local jurisdiction.
+ADU permit cost in California varies by location and local jurisdiction.
 Typically, permit fees range from a few hundred to several thousand dollars.
 Contact your local building department or planning office for accurate cost estimates.

 Do you need a permit for ADU in California?